 This restaurant boasts dishes made using Shiga specialties such as red konjac and chojifu (a type of wheat gluten), as well as vegetables purchased from local farmers, and homemade bread.
 When we visited fatsia sprouts harvested in Hino Town were made into tempura on the spot.
 These freshly harvested fatsia sprouts tempura were absolutely delicious!
 The strawberry dessert made by a local farming family was also popular.

 You can also enjoy all you can eat beef, pork, chicken, sausage, seasonal vegetables, and Omi rice at the Barbecue House next to the Rural Restaurant.
 The fee is 2,300 yen for junior high school aged and older, 1,200 yen for elementary school aged and above, 800 yen for ages 4 ~ 6, and 500 yen for ages 3 (all prices include tax).

-Gifts only available at Blumen Hugel
+Souvenirs available only at Blumen Hugel

 The Shop in the Lively Area had a lot of original Blumen Hugel homemade products as well as sausages imported from Germany.
 Also keep an eye open for the popular baumkuchen, homemade ice cream, homemade yogurt and Blumen Hugel original craft beer made in the park.

 I bought some these to take back with me, but there are still many other playground facilities in the park.
 This gigantic athletic facility imported from Germany opened on March 1, 2019!
 It is 17 meters tall.
 Among the 72 attractions that have been classified as difficult there is bouldering, boats floating in the air, and a single bridge that can be crossed by bicycle.